Killeen Domestic Assault and Violence Defense Lawyers

 Killeen domestic violence and assault defense

 The consequences of a family or domestic violence accusation can have a ripple effect into every aspect of your life.
 The defense attorneys at the Mary Beth Harrell Law Firm safeguard your constitutional rights during the entire process, fighting the allegations against you and protecting your reputation and freedom.
 Let us help.
 Contact us today at 254-680-4655 or by filling out our contact form.
-We have offices in Killeen, Copperas Cove, and Waco, and handle in-custody visits for clients who cannot come to us.
+We have offices in Killeen and Harker Heights, and handle in-custody visits for clients who cannot come to us.